Createdd/Writing/2019/articles/OrganizingSemester.md

 I have already studied law and now want to be more efficient with my new studies.
 So this time I went paperless. (#paperlessStudent)
 I was just annoyed by all the paper, printing, carrying and inefficiency at all.
-So for this studies I got myself an iPad and try to organize everything with it.
+So for these studies I got myself an iPad and try to organize everything with it.

 This already had proven to be very good as the world today is very fast and mobile.
 People do not longer want to carry 5 books with them just to do homework.
-Now I transformed myself to a digital, paperless student and is already great.
-Currently I use Notability for the iPad and for coding VSCode.
-If you have any productivity tools which are amazing, feel free to comment them.
+Now I transformed myself into a digital, paperless student and is already great.
+Currently, I use Notability for the iPad and for coding VSCode.
+If you have any productivity tools which are amazing, feel free to comment on them.

 ## 1. Get an overview